Working with Pipelines

 Create a cell to upload the model to s3 using the

-package, organize this cell to appear before the cell that defines the pipeline (@kfp.dsl.pipeline
+boto3package, organize this cell to appear before the cell that defines the pipeline (@kfp.dsl.pipeline):Solution

 Add the